Alex Boniello

-Alex Boniello (born October 5, 1990) is an American actor, musician, author, and producer best known for his portrayal of the voice of Moritz in the 2015 Broadway revival of Spring Awakening, as well as his performance as Connor Murphy in the Broadway production of Dear Evan Hansen.
+Alex Boniello (born October 5, 1990) is an American actor, musician, author, and producer best known for his portrayal of the voice of Moritz in the 2015 Broadway revival of Spring Awakening and his performance as Connor Murphy in the Broadway production of Dear Evan Hansen.
 In 2019, he won the Tony Award for Best Musical as a producer for Hadestown.

 Career

 Boniello grew up in Wood-Ridge, New Jersey and attended Wood-Ridge High School, where he began acting with roles like Lumiere in Beauty and the Beast and Mark Cohen in Rent.
 He enrolled at Wagner College, majoring in drama.

-His start in professional theatre came with the touring company of American Idiot in 2013 as part of the ensemble.
-He also understudied the roles of Johnny and St. Jimmy.
-Boniello was also a member of the cast of 21 Chump Street in its 2014 premiere and is featured on the show's original cast album.
+His first professional theatre role was with the touring company of American Idiot in 2013 as part of the ensemble and understudy for the roles of Johnny and St. Jimmy.
+Boniello was also a cast member in 21 Chump Street during its 2014 premiere and is featured on the show's original cast album.

-In 2015, Boniello performed in the Off-Broadway production of Brooklynite.
+In 2015, Boniello performed in the Off-Broadway production, Brooklynite.
 Later in the year, he was cast as the "Voice of Moritz" in the Deaf West Production of Spring Awakening, and stayed with the company with its transfer to Broadway.
-He completed his run at the Brooks Atkinson theatre on January 24, 2016.
-On April 13, 2018 it was announced that Boniello would be replacing Mike Faist as Connor Murphy in Dear Evan Hansen on Broadway.
-He made his debut in the role on May 15, 2018 and played his final performance on January 26, 2020 alongside co-star Andrew Barth Feldman.
+He completed his run at the Brooks Atkinson Theatre on January 24, 2016.

+On April 13, 2018, it was announced that Boniello would be replacing Mike Faist as Connor Murphy in Dear Evan Hansen on Broadway.
+He debuted in the role on May 15, 2018 and played his final performance on January 26, 2020 alongside co-star Andrew Barth Feldman.

 As a producer, Boniello is known for his work on the Broadway musical Hadestown, for which he won the Tony Award for Best Musical in 2019.

-During the COVID-19 pandemic, Boniello and Andrew Barth Feldman hosted Broadway Jackbox on Twitch, where they played games with fellow actors in order to raise money for Broadway for Racial Justice and the Actor's Fund.
+During the COVID-19 pandemic, Boniello and Andrew Barth Feldman hosted Broadway Jackbox on Twitch, where they played games with other actors to raise money for Broadway for Racial Justice and the Actor's Fund of America.
 As the pandemic continued, he began streaming video games on his personal Twitch channel.

-Boniello released his debut EP titled Hi on multiple platforms on January 8, 2021.
+Boniello released his debut EP, Hi, on January 8, 2021.

-His debut work as a children's book author, A Case of the Zaps, was published by Abrams Books in August 2022.
+His debut children's book, A Case of the Zaps, co-written with April Lavalle and illustrated by James Kwan, was published by Abrams Books in August 2022.

-In March 2023, it was announced that he would be playing the recurring role of Crash, the headless ghost, on CBS's hit series Ghosts.
-Also in March 2023, it was announced that he would be playing the role of Jack of Diamonds in Disney's Descendants: The Rise of Red, the follow-up series to Disney's wildly successful Descendants franchise.
-Also in 2023, he starred as Roger Davis in the World Symphonic Premiere of RENT at the Kennedy Center.
+In March 2023, it was announced that he would be playing the recurring role of Crash, the headless ghost, on Ghosts, a television series on CBS.
+Also in March 2023, it was announced that he would be playing Jack of Diamonds in the Disney Channel's Descendants: The Rise of Red, the fourth installment in Disney's Descendants franchise.
+Also in 2023, he starred as Roger Davis in the World Symphonic Premiere of Rent at the Kennedy Center.

+In October 2024, he appeared on Eisa Davis and Lin-Manuel Miranda's musical concept album Warriors as Cropsy.